JGerVT/JGerVT/README.md

 ```
 ### Architectural Requirements:
 All requirements for this software have been completed.
-- Persistent data between sessions  (Save and Load JSON)
+- Persistent data between sessions
+  - Save and Load JSON
-- Data Validation and Verification  (Validate JSON file structure and Validate Image file exists on import)
+- Data Validation and Verification
+  - Validate JSON file structure
+  - Validate that Image file exists on import
+- Reusable Code
+  -	Tabs
+  -	Canvas Items
-- Reusable Code                     (Tabs, Canvas Items, and Utility scripts are used throughout)
+  -	Utility scripts are used throughout
-- Code Documentation throughout     (Docstrings have been provided for nearly all Python files, classes, and functions)
+- Code Documentation throughout
+  -	Docstrings have been provided for nearly all Python files, classes, and functions

-### This software includes:
+### This software’s features:
 - Images, Files, and Text can be placed, moved, and scaled on the canvas.
 - The canvas can be panned and zoomed on
 - Tabs to store multiple canvases.